oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - The role of the representation model is clarified
 - Greater support for functions

+- Constraints are now expressed as boolean functions
+- A new TOSCA path syntax allows a defined traversal of an arbitary graph of nodes and relationships to an attribute or property
+- The version type is defined
+- Additipnal built-in functions
+- Custom defined functions
+- The service template is renamed TOSCA file and service template is redefined
+- Relationship type defintion now operates in the same way as other entities
+- Short notation for entry_schema and key_schema
+- Other syntax clarifications

 ## 1.2 Document conventions

 - Naming conventions
 - Font colors and styles
 - Typographic conventions

 ## 1.3 Glossary